ghostfruitleaf/react-tic-tac-toe/WALKTHOUGH_DISCLAIMER.md

-So personally speaking, I would find it much more convenient to be able to see ALL the ingredients and amounts I need for A, B, C, D, E, F, G, H, AND Z in one place ready to go to actually make the recipe.
+So personally speaking, I would find it much more convenient to be able to see ALL the ingredients and amounts I need for A, B, C, D, E, F, G, H, AND Z in one place ready to go to actually make the recipe, so I don't have to worry about finding the ingredients everytime I start a subrecipe under A, B, C, or D, and can just focus on making the recipe instead of needing to prepare for it.

+[As an example, here is a recipe from the Great British Bake Off that is very complicated](https://thegreatbritishbakeoff.co.uk/recipes/all/prue-leith-sable-breton/).
+Note that in the "Ingredients" column, it lists all the ingredients and amounts you need, but separates them by each subcomponent of the overall recipe, instead of solely putting the ingredients for a subcomponent on a completely separate page.

-Similarly, it is MUCH more convenient for App.js to manage the entire App state, and let Components focus more on how they USE the values in the App state.
+Similarly, it is MUCH more convenient for App.js to manage the entire app state, and let components focus more on how they USE the values in the app state.
+This also makes it easier to add new components to your app that may need the same state properties as another component.